Kawagoe: Experience unique activities & culture at traditional Japanese “Kura” town

 Related article 2:https://en.chocotabi-saitama.jp/magazine/27

-If you’d like to take a small trip back to a more traditional Japan without having to travel far Kawagoe is the perfect place for you.
+If you’d like to take a small trip back to a more traditional Japan without having to travel too far, Kawagoe is the perfect place for you.
 There are many options to get to Kawagoe from Tokyo and most of them take less than an hour by train.
-Once you arrive you can easily walk round the town or take the retro styled loop bus to visit all the famous sights.
+Once you arrive you can easily walk around the town, or take the retro styled loop bus to visit all the famous sights.

-Enjoy this once in a lifetime opportunity to stay in a traditional Japanese Kura (warehouse) and wander “Little Edo” in kimono or just take in the sights, sounds, and smells of this historical townscape.
+Enjoy this once-in-a-lifetime opportunity to stay in a traditional Japanese “Kura” (warehouse) and wander “Little Edo” in kimono, or just take in the sights, sounds, and scents of this historical townscape.